Major Incident Roles and Responsibilities – Who is involved and what do they do?

 The Service Desk is often the first team to become aware of a developing Major Incident.

-In mature Major Incident environments, the Service Desk plays a critical role in:
+In mature Major Incident environments, the Service Desk plays a critical role in identifying impact trends quickly, supporting stakeholder communication, reducing duplicate demand on technical teams, and maintaining confidence across the user base.

 Effective communication from the Service Desk can significantly improve stakeholder experience during high-pressure incidents.